Master of Public Administration (MPA)

 This program affords students the chance to get involved in community and public affairs as soon as they begin the program.
 The faculty serve in a range of community organizations in advisory and management roles and lend their connections to students as they develop their own individualized courses of study.

 Students are afforded more than 300 hours of professional experiences through internships with public or non-profit organizations in the greater Binghamton area, across the country, and around the world.
-The Department of Public Administration hosts several study abroad experiences and the Philanthropy Incubator, a unique program that gives students the chance to work through community issues and distribute grant money to local non-profit organizations.
+The Department of Public Administration hosts the Philanthropy Incubator, a unique program that gives students the chance to work through community issues and distribute grant money to local non-profit organizations.

 These opportunities -- as well as certificates in local government management and non-profit administration and a specialization in sustainable communities -- allow students to personalize the MPA program to fit their academic and professional interests.

 Internships provide networking opportunities and often precipitate long-term employment.
 Alumni of the MPA program have gone onto various civic activities, working at the community, city, county, state, and national levels, with 40% pursuing careers in government, 30% in non-profit organizations, and 10% in the private sector.
 Another 10% of alumni work outside the U.S. Those completing double/dual-degree programs are qualified to pursue many careers in social work, at educational institutions, and in nursing.